 What kinds of support will be offered?

-We will be guided by the findings from the scoping phase, and by individual requests; here are some examples of the type of support we hope to offer local areas:
+Guided by the findings from the scoping phase, here are some examples of the type of support we offer local areas:

 - Facilitating action learning sets with key senior personnel to help them to establish learning partnerships.